InformationAsymmetry/CarefulCopy/README.md

 ## 1: Self-Similiarizing Systems (Quantization / Evangelism)
 * Careful with things that can be seen as a chart or have similar layouts, ie ☢️.

+## 2: Social Vectors
+* Careful with the proximity of organization's front facing naming conventions and members, it might be seen as a vote.

 ## 4: Extreme Information Asymmetry Data
 * Careful with using body parts emojis, they might be used for data transfer.